High Plains Drifter: Plot

 Callie and several men, including Morgan Allen, decide to kill the Stranger.
-After having sex with him in his room, Callie slips out as the men enter.
+After having sex with him in his room, Callie slips out as three men enter.
 As they unknowingly beat a dummy in the bed, the Stranger tosses a stick of dynamite into the room, destroying most of the hotel, killing two men.
 He then shoots two of his attackers dead outside, as Morgan flees, wounded.
-The Stranger drags Sarah, kicking and screaming, into her bedroom (the only room in the hotel not damaged) where they have sex.
+The Stranger drags Sarah, kicking and screaming, into her bedroom (the only room in the hotel not damaged) where the two have sex after he taunts her by saying he is too tired to assault her.
 The next morning, Sarah tells the Stranger that Duncan cannot rest in peace because the town buried him in an unmarked grave.
-She then tells her husband that she has had enough of the town and is leaving him and the town.

-The Stranger assembles a group of citizens to defend the town and has them practice shooting, but soon realizes that none have the necessary skills.
+The Stranger assembles a group of citizens to defend the town and has them practice shooting, but soon realizes that none has the necessary skills.
 To keep the townspeople busy, he orders every building in town painted blood red.
 He then rides out of town without explanation, following the wounded Morgan.
 Before he leaves, he paints over the town sign with a single word: "Hell".

 The Stranger finds Bridges and the Carlins, who have just finished off Morgan, and harasses them with dynamite and rifle fire, leading the outlaws to believe the townspeople are responsible.
-Returning to Lago, the Stranger inspects the preparations — the entire town painted red, armed men on rooftops, picnic tables laden with food and drink, and a big "WELCOME HOME BOYS" banner — then he silently departs again.
-The outlaws arrive and easily overcome the poor resistance of the townspeople; many defenders are killed, while the survivors are rounded up in the saloon after several buildings in town are set on fire.
+Returning to Lago, the Stranger inspects the preparations—the entire town painted red, armed men on rooftops, picnic tables laden with food and drink, and a big "Welcome Home Boys" banner—then he silently departs again.
+The outlaws arrive and easily overcome the poor resistance of the townspeople; the defenders are all killed, while the survivors are rounded up in the saloon.

-The Stranger wraps a bullwhip around the neck of one of the Carlin brothers who is standing just inside the saloon doors, drags him outside and whips him to death, then kills the remaining outlaws one by one.
-Lewis Belding aims a shotgun at the Stranger's back, but is shot dead by Mordecai.
-The next morning Sarah loads a wagon to head out of town.
-The Stranger rides past Mordecai in the cemetery.
-Mordecai comments that he never did know the Stranger's real name, to which the Stranger replies: "Yes, you do."
-Mordecai's eyes widen.
-As the Stranger rides off into the desert, Mordecai stands beside the tombstone he has just finished engraving: "Marshal Jim Duncan, Rest in Peace."
-After riding deeper into the desert, the stranger gradually vanishes into the heat waves.
+The Stranger lures one of the Carlin brothers outside and whips him to death, then kills the remaining outlaws one by one.
+Belding, aiming a shotgun at the Stranger's back, is shot dead by Mordecai.
+The next morning, the Stranger rides past Mordecai in the cemetery.
+Mordecai says: "You know, I never did know your name."
+The Stranger replies: "Yes, you do."
+As the Stranger rides off into the desert, a perplexed Mordecai stands beside the wooden tombstone he had just finished carving: "Marshal Jim Duncan, Rest in Peace."